-Our historical net tangible book value (deficit) as of September 30, 2020 was \$ million, or \$ per share of common stock.
-Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our redeemable convertible preferred stock, which is not included within stockholders' equity (deficit).
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the total number of shares of Series 1 common stock and Series 2 common stock outstanding as of September 30, 2020.
+Our historical net tangible book value as of September 30, 2020 was \$158.5 million, or \$2.34 per share of common stock.
+Our historical net tangible book value is the amount of our total tangible assets less our total liabilities.
+Historical net tangible book value per share represents historical net tangible book value divided by the total number of shares of Series 1 common stock and Series 2 common stock outstanding as of September 30, 2020.

-After giving effect to the sale and issuance by us of shares of Series 1 common stock in this offering, at an assumed public offering price of per share of Series 1 common stock, which is the last reported sale price of our common stock on the Nasdaq Global Market on , 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value at September 30, 2020 would have been \$ million, or \$ per share of common stock.
+After giving effect to the sale and issuance by us of 1,000,000 shares of Series 1 common stock in this offering, at an assumed public offering price of \$72.41 per share of Series 1 common stock, which is the last reported sale price of our common stock on the Nasdaq Global Market on November 9, 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value at September 30, 2020 would have been \$227.8 million, or \$3.29 per share of common stock.
 Dilution per share to new investors purchasing shares in this offering is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share of Series 1 common stock paid by new investors purchasing shares in this offering.